MatthewLane412/MechaCar_Statistical_Analysis/README.md

 ![June_Temp](/Images/Deliverable_1_Linear_regression.PNG)

 #### Is the slope of the linear model considered to be zero?
 Why or why not?
+- The P value of the line has a slope because it is less than .05

 #### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?